chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## Project organization

 The main project, YamlDotNet.csproj, is organized in three main namespaces: `Core`, `RepresentationModel` and `Serialization`.
 The `Core` namespace contains everything that is related to reading and writing YAML.
 The `RepresentationModel` has classes that represent a YAML stream, similar to XmlDocument for XML.
-The `Serialization` namespace
+The `Serialization` namespace contains